fuzzballb/nd00333_AZMLND_C2/README.md

 ### Notebook that does all the steps to setup an end to end pipeling using the Python SDK

+Note: While recoding there where only a few minutes of time left in the Lab

 [![Notebook that does all the steps to setup an end to end pipeling using the Python SDK](https://img.youtube.com/vi/rcyM-dMFxAU/0.jpg)](https://www.youtube.com/watch?v=rcyM-dMFxAU&t=773)